gerardog/gsudo/README.md

 - Does it work in Windows Vista/7/8?

-  I've tested Windows 8.1 and it kinda worked.
-The hardest part is to install `.NET 4.6` there.
-File an issue with good reasons to spend time backporting to, say, `.NET 3.5`.
-Almost: The elevation works, but the credentials cache and the special colored elevated prompt fails.
+  Almost: The elevation works, but the credentials cache and the special colored prompt fails.
 The hardest part is to install `.NET 4.6` there.
 Try `choco install dotnetfx` and `gsudo config Prompt "$P# "`.

 - How do I return to the previous security level after using gsudo?